 Andrea Levy was born in England to Jamaican parents who came to Britain in 1948.
 After attending writing workshops when she was in her mid-thirties, Levy began to write the novels that she, as a young woman, had always wanted to read - entertaining novels that reflect the experiences of black Britons, which look at Britain and its changing population and at the intimacies that bind British history with that of the Caribbean.
 She has written six books, including SMALL ISLAND, which was the unique winner of both the Orange Prize for Fiction and the Whitbread book of the Year, in addition to the Commonwealth Writer's Prize and the Orange Prize 'Best of the Best'.
 Her most recent novel, THE LONG SONG, won the Walter Scott Prize and was shortlisted for the Man Booker Prize.

 Elinor Lipman`s sharp, funny, life-enhancing fiction is loved by readers everywhere, and by writers as varied as Anita Shreve and Nigella Lawson, Maggie O`Farrell and Carol Shields.
 Her novels include The Inn at Lake Devine, Isabel`s Bed and The Way Men Act.
 Lipman`s novel Then She Found Me was the basis for a major film of the same name, released in 2008.
 She lives in New York.

 Richard Lumsden has worked as an actor, writer and composer in television, film and theatre for 30 years.
-As an actor his films include Downhill, Sightseers and Sense & Sensibility, as well as numerous television shows and theatre productions.
+As an actor his films include Downhill, Sightseers, Sense & Sensibility and The Darkest Hour, as well as numerous television shows and theatre productions.
 THE SIX LOVES OF BILLY BINNS is his first novel.